Blixibon/css_weapons_in_hl2/README.md

 	* Possibly adding the Knife as well?
 * Scopes for SG552 and AUG
 * Viewmodel tweaks for Sniper Rifles
-* HL2-compatible worldmodels for Shotguns, SMGs, Rifles, etc.
+* HL2-compatible worldmodels for Sniper Rifles
-* Unique NPC reload and shoot sounds
+* Unique NPC reload and shoot sounds for Sniper Rifles
 * Ammo box items for .45 ACP and .357 SIG
 	* Possible custom ammo crates as well?
 * Actual HEV suit arms on the CS:S viewmodel rig instead of retexturing the CS:S arms *(would share the original HL2 hand sheet)*
+* Dual Berettas for NPCs?

 ---